[Editor’s note: This story was previously published in October 2018. It has since been updated and republished to reflect new information.]

 I’m as surprised as anyone that Exxon Mobil Corporation (NYSE:XOM) makes this list.
 I’ve long been skeptical toward XOM.
 The internal hedge between upstream and downstream operations makes Exxon stock a surprisingly poor play on higher oil prices.
 Overall, it leads XOM to stay relatively rangebound — as it has been for basically a decade now.

 But price matters.
 And XOM is at its lowest levels in more than two years after a steady decline since late January.
-With the dividend over 4% and a 16x forward P/E multiple, Exxon Mobil stock looks like a value play.
+With the dividend over 4% and a 15.9x forward price-earnings (P/E) multiple, Exxon Mobil stock looks like a value play.
 Meanwhile, management is forecasting that earnings can double by 2025, adding a modest growth component to the story.

 Obviously, there’s a risk that Exxon management is being too optimistic.
 Years of underperformance relative to peers like Chevron Corporation (NYSE:CVX) and even BP plc (ADR) (NYSE:BP) has eroded the market’s confidence.
 If Tesla Inc (NASDAQ:TSLA) can lead a true electric car revolution, that, too, could impact demand and pricing going forward.

 At current levels, however, the market is pricing in close to zero chance of Exxon hitting its targets.
 And that’s why XOM is attractive right now.
-A continuation of the status quo still gives investors 4%+ income annually.
+A continuation of the status quo still gives investors 4%-plus income annually.
 Any improvements in production, or pricing, provide upside.
-At a two-year low, Exxon doesn’t have to be perfect to see upside in XOM stock.
+At a two-year low, Exxon doesn’t have to be perfect for investors to score upside in XOM stock.

 In this market, recommending a restaurant owner — let alone a hot dog restaurant owner — might seem silly at best.
 But there’s a strong bull case for Nathan’s Famous, Inc. (NASDAQ:NATH) at the moment.

 All told, Nathan’s has an attractive licensing model, which leverages revenue growth across the operating businesses.
-And yet, at 13x EV/EBITDA, and 20x P/FCF, the stock trades at a significant discount to peers.
-NATH has stabilized over the past few weeks, and Q4 earnings in June could be a catalyst for upside.
+And yet, at 13x EV/EBITDA, the stock trades at a significant discount to peers.
+NATH has stabilized over the past few weeks, and Q3 earnings could be a catalyst for upside.
 Investors would do well to buy NATH ahead of that report.

-But I’ve liked BAC stock for some time now, and as I wrote last month I don’t see any reason to back off yet.
-Earnings growth should be solid for the foreseeable future, given rising Fed rates and a strong economy.
+But I’ve liked BAC stock for some time now, and, as I wrote previously, I don’t see any reason to back off yet.
+Earnings growth should be solid for the foreseeable future, given rising interest rates and a strong economy.

 BofA itself has executed nicely over the past few years.
-The company’s credit profile is solid and its stock has outperformed other big banks like Citigroup Inc (NYSE:C) and even JPMorgan Chase & Co.
+The company’s credit profile is solid and its stock has outperformed other big banks like JPMorgan Chase & Co.
 (NYSE:JPM).
 And tax reform and easing capital restrictions mean a big dividend hike could be on the way as well.

 And despite the big run, it’s not as if BAC is expensive.
 The stock still trades at less than 11x 2019 EPS estimates.
 Unless the economy turns south quickly, that seems too cheap.
 So it looks like the big run in Bank of America stock isn’t over yet.